thenumbernine/farm-game/README.md

 	- use GPU to do physics updates ...
 - physics
 	- heat / temperature modeling.
 		- you can use the same trick as light modelling, just a dif variable.
+			- have an outdoor ambient temp, then have it converge to underground temp (50 F? after going down a few tiles ... then go down too many and you get to the molten core of the earth)
+		- rll, everything is a poisson solver.
+		- should i use 3d texs of chunks, or of the map as a whole?
 	- CFD/SPH fluids, water, magma, oil, acid, quicksand, poisonous gas
 		- drainage / aquifers / accumulate standing water / erosion modeling w/ landscape generation
 	- model collapsing of structures.  no more building a giant horizontal platform attached at a single point to the wall.
+		- from bottom to top ...
+			- base layer of tiles has full support.  so does outermost layer.
+			- next layer up has full support if the layer beneath it also does
+				- if the tile from the layer under it doesn't, then we get its support % minus a penalty
+				- otherwise for all tiles in the horizontal plane, flood-fill and dissipate % outwards from supports (poisson solver)
+				- then if the % goes below a minimum threshold, collapse at that point
+		- hmm this algo won't handle vertical U bends in supports ... should I ?
 	- GPU-driven physics.
 		- GPU-driven detection
 		- less `CPU<->GPU` copies of the sprite data